danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 cannot be guaranteed, steps to mitigate this must be implemented at the outset.
-Our stakeholder impact assessment will include, for example, PPI definitions of an acceptable referral i.e. what characteristics stakeholders expect should be included or excluded from referrals, for example, features of a patient’s presentation which are thought to negatively bias clinical teams during existing, routine practice might be flagged for removal from the curated data set.
+Our stakeholder impact assessment will include, for example, PPI definitions of an acceptable referral i.e. what characteristics stakeholders expect should be included or excluded from referrals.
+For example, features of a patient’s presentation which are thought to negatively bias clinical teams during existing, routine practice might be flagged for removal from the data set used in chrono**sig**.
 A concrete example of this would be diagnoses such as personality disorders that have historically been shown to be stigmatising and can result in clinical services denying access to care.
 There may be other information which